Our Beliefs

 the

-formally recognizes we belong to the Christian community, and
+ritual that formally recognizes we belong to the

 Baptism